What is Embodied Carbon?

-Embodied carbon is concerned with the impact of construction materials through raw materials extraction, transport, processing, assembly and end of life.
-The ZCRI is actively involved in writing articles, papers and working with industry partners to better understand and quantify this impact.
-Some examples include:
+Embodied carbon is concerned with the impact of construction materials through raw materials extraction, transport, processing, assembly, use and end of life.

 The ZCRI and FCB Studios are jointly developing an approach to assessing the embodied carbon impact of refurbishment in listed and historic buildings.
 This work will be focused on developing a new set of data and emissions factors for heritage buildings built within the last 100 years in the UK.
 This data will be used by architects to assist in considering the whole life carbon impact of re-use, recycling, demolition and refurbishment of heritage building for modern day use.
 OneClickLCA will be used for the analysis.
 Further details to follow.